fumes/fumes.jekyll/_posts/2016-07-13-dolce-vita.md

 {% responsive_image path: uploads/2016/07/160713-photographer-francesco-mancini-zena-07.jpg %}

-Locals here are mostly elders and retired.
+Locals are mostly elders and retired.

 {% responsive_image path: uploads/2016/07/160713-photographer-francesco-mancini-zena-08.jpg %}

-Those youngs who hadn't left yet, have plenty of cheap summer fun.
+Youth and outdoor lovers have plenty of cheap summer fun.
 The sea still play a big role in people lives here.
+Its really easily accessible.

 {% responsive_image path: uploads/2016/07/160713-photographer-francesco-mancini-zena-09.jpg %}

 Efficiency is not from here.
 Can have it only if you can afford it.
-And it has to be imported from somewhere else...
+Add a decent percent, you know, 'cos it has to be imported from...

 {% responsive_image path: uploads/2016/07/160713-photographer-francesco-mancini-zena-10.jpg %}

 Most people must just put up with a simple life.
+Learn to do without.
+Cut my hair like a Calciatore, a soccer player.
 What else to do...

 {% responsive_image path: uploads/2016/07/160713-photographer-francesco-mancini-zena-11.jpg %}